 1) Warm Up The Sauna:

-Our sauna, like most, needs to warm about 60-90 minutes prior to use.
-Ideally you want it to have been at your desired temp for at least 30 minutes so that the stones and walls have time to warm up.
+Our sauna, like most, needs to warm up about 60-90 minutes prior to use.
+Ideally you want it to have been at your desired temp for at least 30 minutes so that the stones and walls have time to fully warm up.
 That said, I’d not let warm up time stand in the way of a sauna session.

-This is especially important if you have suntan lotion on or have been in the hot tub.
-You want your skin and pores to be as clean as soap can make it.
-You’ll not need soap after this though some people do choose to wash with soap after their final round.
+This is especially important if you have suntan lotion on or have been in a pool or hot tub.
+You (and your sauna mates!) want your skin and pores to be as clean as possible.
+You’ll not necessarily need soap after this, though some people do choose to wash with soap after their final round.